InfamousMusicify/Thermite/README.md

 __Melt Pesky Obsidian.__
 Evaporate ice and water.

-# This page is deprecated!
+# This pack is discontinued!
 ## Now merged into [Thermodynamic](https://github.com/InfamousMusicify/Thermodynamic), check there for updates on this mechanic!

 __How to Use:__